 After the currency change, the EUR account quoted in DKK is =

 The cash balance currency movement on the cash holding is DKK 350 000 - DKK 300 000 = DKK 50 000.
-The total Cash Balance Currency Movements are calculated as:

 The screenshot below shows the cash balance currency movements on an Account: